+consisting of the menus of lotteries x_A, x_B and the associated modeled outcomes $y_A^ = 0, y_B^ = 1$.
+The independence axiom implies that the choice on menu x_A must be the same as the choice on menu x_B , like the Allais paradox.
 This pair of examples is therefore incompatible with expected utility theory, yet any single choice (x_A, y_A^) or (x_B, y_B^) alone is compatible with expected utility theory.
-The Certainty effect therefore satisfies Definition 3. \blacktriangle

-We discuss logical anomalies for our other examples of economic theories in Appendix C. For Nash equilibrium, we provide a logical anomaly that consists of a single normal-form game on which a level-0 or level-1 thinker would select a strategy profile that places positive probability on dominated actions.
-For CAPM, any asset whose expected return does not satisfy the asset pricing equation is a logical anomaly (e.g., an asset's expected return may depend on higher moments or other asset characteristics).
+The Certainty effect therefore satisfies Definition 3.
+We discuss logical anomalies for our other examples of economic theories in Appendix C. For Nash equilibrium, as an example, we provide a logical anomaly that consists of a single normal-form game on which a level-0 or level-1 thinker would select a strategy profile that places positive probability on dominated actions.

 Finally, whether a particular collection of examples is a logical anomaly depends on the researcher's exact specification of theory $T(\cdot)$.
-For instance, in choice under risk, any (x, y^) with choice probability $y^ \in (0, 1)$ is a logical anomaly for expected utility theory without idiosyncratic errors (ignoring possible indifferences).
+For instance, in choice under risk, any (x,y^) with choice probability $y^ \in (0,1)$ is a logical anomaly for expected utility theory without idiosyncratic errors (ignoring possible indifferences).
 This need not be a logical anomaly if we incorporate alternative models of noisy choices.